rickkas7/DeviceKeyHelperRK/README.md

 ### Why doesn't the device just do that itself?

 The device private key is kind of large and specific to each device.
 While there's a demo of storing it in the emulated EEPROM, that's not the best location as the ideal location is not in the STM32 flash.
-Also, it takes over a good chunk of the EEPROM.
+Also, it takes over a good chunk of the EEPROM, especially on the Photon and P1.

 Ideally, this requires an external flash (SD card or SPI flash) or something like a FRAM.
 Since that's not standard equipment, it's not practical to include this in system firmware.

-### How it works
+### How the library works

 You instantiate an object, usually as a global variable, that specifies the storage medium and other parameters specific to that medium.